ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Upload Request

-Clients upload reports by using an HTTP PUT to `{leader}/tasks/{task-id}/reports`.
+Clients upload reports by using an HTTP POST to `{leader}/tasks/{task-id}/reports`.
 The payload is a `Report`, with media type "application/dap-report", structured as follows: